The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds: Preliminaries

-Below let $M$ be a cohomogeneity one manifold.
-Each boundary point, i.e. each element of $\partial(M/G)$, corresponds to a non-principal orbit $N$.
-In case (3) there are exactly two non-principal orbits, which we denote by $N_0$ and $N_1$, respectively.
-In case (4) there is exactly one non-principal orbit, which we denote by $N_0$.
-Further, each interior point of $M/G$ corresponds to a principal orbit.

-A non–principal orbit $N$ is called exceptional orbit, or simply exceptional, if its dimension equals the common dimension of the principal orbits.
-Otherwise we call $N$ singular orbit, or simply singular.
-The collection $M_0$ of all principal orbits is called the regular part of $M$.
+Let $M$ be a cohomogeneity one manifold.
+Every boundary point, meaning every element of $\partial(M/G)$, is associated with a non-principal orbit $N$.
+In scenario (3), there are precisely two non-principal orbits, which we refer to as $N_0$ and $N_1$.
+In scenario (4), there exists precisely one non-principal orbit, which we refer to as $N_0$.
+Moreover, every interior point of $M/G$ is associated with a principal orbit.
+An orbit $N$ that is not principal is termed an exceptional orbit, or just exceptional, if its dimension matches the common dimension of the principal orbits.
+In other cases, we refer to $N$ as a singular orbit, or just singular.
+The set $M_0$, which consists of all principal orbits, is referred to as the regular part of $M$.

 Let $\gamma$ be a unit-speed normal geodesic, this means a geodesic $\gamma:\R\to M$ that passes through all orbits perpendicularly and satisfies $\gamma(0)\in N_0$ and $\gamma(L) \in N_1$ in case (3), and $\gamma(0)\in N_0$ in case (4).
 The isotropy groups of the regular points $\gamma(t)$, $t\in (M/G)^{\circ}$, are constant.
-This common principal isotropy group is henceforth denoted by $H$.
-The point of introducing normal geodesics of cohomogeneity one manifolds is that geometric problems on cohomogeneity one manifolds can be reduced to the study of these geometric problems along an arbitrary but fixed normal geodesic.
+We will denote this common principal isotropy group by $H$ from now on.
+In our context, normal geodesics of cohomogeneity one manifolds are significant because they allow for the reduction of geometric problems on these manifolds to an examination of these issues along a specified normal geodesic.

-In case (3) we further assume that $\gamma$ is closed or, equivalently, that the Weyl group $W$ is finite.
-Recall that the Weyl group $W$ is defined to be the subgroup of the elements of $G$ that leave $\gamma$ invariant modulo the subgroup of elements that fix $\gamma$ pointwise.
-It is a dihedral subgroup of $N(H)/H$ generated by two involutions that fix $\gamma(0)$ and $\gamma(L)$, respectively, and it acts simply transitively on the regular segments of the normal geodesic.
+In case (3), we make the additional assumption that $\gamma$ is closed, which is equivalent to the Weyl group $W$ being finite.
+Recall that the Weyl group $W$ is defined as the subgroup of elements of $G$ that leave $\gamma$ invariant modulo the subgroup of elements that fix $\gamma$ pointwise.
+It is a dihedral subgroup of $N(H)/H$, generated by two involutions that fix $\gamma(0)$ and $\gamma(L)$, respectively, and it acts simply transitively on the regular segments of the normal geodesic.

-In this manuscript we study the local structure of a cohomogeneity one manifold near a singular orbit $N$.
-Let $\gamma$ be a unit speed normal geodesic such that $x_0:=\gamma(0)\in N$.
-Denote the isotropy group at $x_0$ by $K$.
-Thus $N=G\cdot x_0=G/K$.
+In this manuscript we investigate the local structure of a cohomogeneity one manifold in the vicinity of a singular orbit $N$.
+Let $\gamma$ be a normal geodesic with unit speed, and let $x_0:=\gamma(0)\in N$.
+Let $K$ be the isotropy group at $x_0$.
+Therefore, $N$ is equal to $G\cdot x_0$ and can be identified with $G/K$.

-The Riemannian metric $g$ of $M$ is described in terms of a one parameter family of $G$-invariant metrics $g_t$ on the principal orbits $G/H$, i.e. we have